 Outside of her professional work, Dori enjoys quality time with her family, especially her grandchildren, and loves exploring new destinations through travel.

-Patty Hall, LSW
+Patty Hall, LISW

 Patty is a compassionate and dedicated Master’s-level social worker who graduated from Spring Arbor University in 2022.
 With a genuine passion for helping others, she finds deep fulfillment in working with children, adolescents, and adults as they navigate life’s challenges.
 Patty specializes in supporting individuals dealing with depression, anxiety, panic disorders, and stress management, offering a safe, non-judgmental space where healing and growth can flourish.